GavriSec/SOARting_List/README.md

 ---

-I discovered a few issues with this custom function running in SOAR version 6.3 and above.
+I discovered a few issues with this custom function running in SOAR version 6.3.0.
 My current guess is this is due to the change/new feature regarding python runner scaling (or a bug generated from that change).
 Here are some work arounds you can use to still have the SOARting_List do it's thing - part of the time* (I am also opening up a bug report case with Splunk).

 1. Problem: If you are ingesting a large volume of containers through the On-Poll action of a SOAR app, the secondary playbook(s) will not run and enter a perpetual "pending" state (this can be seen in `Administration > System Health > Playbook Run History` and clicking `pending` in the `status` tab).